AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/phoenix.md

 For more information about getting started, refer to [this [!DNL Phoenix] document](https://python-phoenixdb.readthedocs.io/en/latest/api.html).

-Once you have gathered your required credentials, you can follow the steps below to link your [!DNL Phoenix] account to connect to Experience Platform.
+Once you have gathered your required credentials, you can follow the steps below to connect your [!DNL Phoenix] account to Experience Platform.

 ## Connect your [!DNL Phoenix] account

 In the Platform UI, select **[!UICONTROL Sources]** from the left navigation to access the sources workspace.
-The *[!UICONTROL Catalog]* screen displays a variety of sources available on the Experience Platform sources catalog.
+The *[!UICONTROL Catalog]* screen displays a variety of sources available in the Experience Platform sources catalog.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
 Alternatively, you can find a specific source using the search option.